LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Conclusion

 \section{Conclusion}

 In this paper, we have explored the 3D CT imaging from low-dose and low-resolution volume.
 To the best of our knowledge, this is the first study to achieve simultaneous in-plane denoising and through-plane deblurring to obtain high-quality CT images, which can effectively reduce the scanning time and lower the risk of excessive patient radiation exposure.
-We then proposed an effective yet computationally efficient \modelname, which can synergize the in-plane and through-plane subtasks and enjoy the advantages of convolution and transformer networks.
+We then proposed an effective yet computationally efficient \modelname, which can synergize the in-plane and through-plane sub-tasks and enjoy the advantages of convolution and transformer networks.
 With the proposed \attnblock and \convblock blocks, \modelname significantly reduces the computational complexity and parameters compared to the 3D counterpart.
-Extensive experimental results on simulated and clinical datasets demonstrate that the superior performance of \modelname, and the effectiveness of our designs.
+Extensive experimental results on simulated and clinical datasets demonstrate the superior performance of \modelname, the effectiveness of our designs, and the advantages of our studied task.

-We believe that our \modelname with \attnblock and \convblock blocks can be effectively translated and applied to other 3D tasks.
-In the future, we will be extending our model to 3D tasks such as medical image segmentation, video recognition and video restoration, and exploring new components like optical flow or deformable convolutions.